 - ■ Paint: Developed and introduced the Aqua-Tech Paint System, a new water based painting technology that enables elimination of the primer process while further improving the painting performance and quality, resulting in reduced energy use for air conditioners in painting booths, and substantial reduction of VOC (volatile organic compound) emissions.

-【Logistics】CO2 Emissions during Product Shipment Reduced by 37.4% (Compared with FY March 1991 Levels)
+【Logistics】 CO2 Emissions during Product Shipment Reduced by 38.0% (Compared with FY March 1991 Levels)

 Mazda is working with logistics companies, dealerships, and other automakers throughout Japan to reduce CO2 emissions during product shipment.

-Since FY March 2011, Mazda has expanded tracking capability for CO2 emissions during import/export of finished vehicles and parts overseas.
-Although the end of the tracking line used to be overseas ports, in FY March 2015, the Company began to extend this line to inland distributors, in cooperation with logistics-related companies in major markets.
+Mazda has expanded its tracking capability for CO2 emissions during the import/export of finished vehicles and parts overseas since FY March 2011.
+Although the end of the tracking line used to be overseas ports, the Company began to extend this line to inland distributors, in cooperation with logistics-related companies in major markets.